 Unlike traditional marketing, SaaS marketing is highly targeted to the specific needs of the business.

 SaaS, of Software as a Service, is a cloud-based solution which has regular updates and added functionality.
-These are not one-time purchases and often require a variety of pricing models to generate recurring revenue.
+These are not one-time purchases and often require a variety of SaaS pricing models to generate recurring revenue.

 This requires SaaS marketers to push and promote the value and benefits a service has for current and potential customers.